metagenlab/zDB/README.md

 ## Installation

+zDB can be run with either conda, dockers and singularity.
+Docker usually requires sudo access on Unix machine and might not be available on HPC clusters for security reasons, but might be useful is zDB is to be run on an Apple machine, as singularity is currently not supported on Mac OS.
+Running zDB in conda is likely the easiest way, but comes with the drawback that the webserver will be run in debug mode, without nginx and gunicorn.
+This is fine for local access, but is not optimized for multiple simultaneous users.

+### Install singularity
-zDB relies on singularity to run the analysis and the web server.
-Unfortunately, the singularity versions available in the bioconda channel are currently outdated and you'll need to install more recent ones from conda-forge.
+The singularity versions available in the bioconda channel are currently outdated and you'll need to install more recent ones from conda-forge.
 Run the following command:
 ```
 conda install singularity=3.8.4 -c conda-forge
 ```
 As of now, zDB has been tested with this version of singularity (and 3.8.3), but it should work on more recent releases.

+### zDB Installation

 Once this is done, zDB can be installed from conda with the following command
 ```